May 2020

 Swindon’s GWR Weighbridge

-photographs taken in the place, over the next decade, depict balancing machines named ‘Henry Pooley and Sons, Birmingham and London.
+‘ … photographs taken in the place, over the next decade, depict balancing machines named ‘Henry Pooley and Sons, Birmingham and London.
 They’re dated 1930.
-What’s more the micro brewery, now part of the new use of the building, brewed a beer called Pooley in their honour.
+In their honour, Archers brewed a beer bearing the Pooley name.

 Archer’s Brewery